Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 For administrative and funding reasons, Bioconductor keeps track of each time a Bioconductor AMI is launched.
 No identifying information is kept.
-By using this AMI, you consent to this tracking.
+By using the AMI, you consent to this tracking.